-Inside, the basilica is a triumph of golden mosaics and hosts some of the most beautiful and impressive Byzantine mosaics in Italy.
+Inside, the basilica is a triumph of golden mosaics and hosts some of Italy’s most beautiful and impressive Byzantine mosaics.

 Every inch of the basilica is a marvel and a visit is a must.
 I recommend you book a tour visit in conjunction with that of the Doge’s Palace here.